 net.bridge.bridge-nf-call-arptables = 0 net.bridge.bridge-nf-call-ip6tables = 0 net.bridge.bridge-nf-call-iptables = 0

 Lastly, we need to restart the network services in order for our changes to take affect.
 You can either use

-systemctl restart systemd-networkd or restart the computer.
+sudo systemctl restart systemd-networkd or restart the computer.

 Once your machine is back online, you can verify everything worked by executing

 networkctl and looking for an output similar to:

 IDX LINK TYPE OPERATIONAL SETUP 1 lo loopback carrier unmanaged 2 br0 ether routable configuring 3 wlp58s0 wlan no-carrier configuring 4 eno1 ether carrier configuring 4 links listed.